-Figure 18.
+Figure 17.
 Maximum Signal Levels, Channel V1

-Figure 18 shows the maximum signal levels on V1P and V1N.
-The maximum differential voltage is ± 30 mV.
+Figure 17 illustrates the maximum signal levels on V1P and V1N.
+The maximum differential voltage is ±30 mV.
 The differential voltage signal on the inputs must be referenced to a common mode, such as AGND.
-The maximum common-mode signal is ± 6.25 mV.
+The maximum common-mode signal is ± 6.25 mV, as shown in Figure 17.